murtaza-sadri-19/Veritify-AI-News-Vigilance/README.md

    - Cosine Similarity (TF-IDF)
    - Levenshtein Similarity
    - Semantic Matching (Sentence Transformers)
-3. **Google Search Integration**: Fetches top 5 related headlines from the web using the Google Custom Search API.
+3. **Custom Search Integration**: Fetches top 5 related headlines from the web using the Custom Search API.
 4. **Combined Similarity Score**: Aggregates similarity scores using the harmonic mean for better relevance analysis.
 5. **Web Application**: A Flask-based user interface for interacting with the system.